aminoa/blog/content/posts/open-source/index.md

 Android, initially created by Andy Rubin and Rich Miner as a camera software company, was acquired by Google in 2005 and set to develop a mobile OS to counter iOS; it notably used a Linux kernel and based on Google's efforts on promoting and distributing the OS was able to capture 90% of the mobile market share.
 However, Google didn't want to link Android to Linux or open source (the kernel was GPL licensed and the rest of the OS Apache licensed).

 Canonical and Ubuntu were created in 2004 by Mark Shuttleworth in order to create a free accessible distribution.
-While supporting GNU developers, he found them too ideological and incorporated proprietary components in Ubuntu such as binary blobs.
+While supporting GNU developers, he found them too ideological and incorporated proprietary components in Ubuntu such as binary blobs[^redhatbinaryblob].
 Ubuntu would conquer the server space (being the second most popular distribution) and get to 40 million desktop users[^ubuntupopularity].
 The reactions were expected: Torvalds praised it for the ease of usability whereas Stallman criticized it for collecting user data for Canonical's marketing efforts.

 The trend of using FOSS software while still limiting user control continued through the 2000s/2010s.
 Cloud computing provided FOSS software online (such as Rackspace's OpenStack in 2010 to create standards for object storage) and this trend was viewed unfavorably by Stallman as it took away control from the user while taking their data.
 Embedded devices (such as TVs, thermostats, etc.) also starting using FOSS software but attempted to limit the ability to modify the free software on the device (also known as Tivoization, which was the motivating reasons for GPLv3).